How Does Intellectual Labour Proceed? (Part 3)

-How Does Intellectual Labour Proceed?
-(Part 3)

 So far in our series, we have drawn attention, in a number of ways, to the current ineffectiveness of established “academic disciplines”.
 We have invited you to slowly, patiently and empirically shift your attention to the process that occurs in the production of any kind of intellectual labour.
 We have borrowed from a sample university syllabus to yield a portion of relevant data from a list of key expressions.
 Our task in this segment will be to consider what role they play in structuring how we generate and reflect on data?
-At the same time, you are invited to uncover the facts for yourself of what actually occurs when you or we or anyone is engaged in the activity of thinking, for it is also a fact that its discovery will, in part, be the basis for “new standards of competence” in the future academy.1The task is based on one of Lonergan’s leading ideas, which he coined “Generalized Empirical Method.”
+At the same time, you are invited to uncover the facts for yourself of what actually occurs when you or we or anyone is engaged in the activity of thinking, for its discovery will, in part, be the basis for “new standards of competence” in the future academy.1The task is based on one of Lonergan’s leading ideas, which he coined “Generalized Empirical Method.”
 “Generalized empirical method envisages all data. … Generalized empirical method operates on a combination of both the data of sense and the data of consciousness: it does not treat of objects without taking into account the corresponding operations of the subject; it does not treat of the subject’s operations without taking into account the corresponding objects” (Bernard Lonergan, “Second Lecture” in A Third Collection, vol. 16 of Collected Works of Bernard Lonergan, eds.
 Robert M. Doran and John D. Dadosky (Toronto: University of Toronto Press, 2017), 136.

 Expressions from the list of “Human Activities”